alexwlchan/alexwlchan.net/src/_drafts/animated-bird.md

 ```

 This gave a [static copy of the site][zip] which I could hack on locally, add my own debugging code, and generally try to pick apart.
+If you want to step through the animation in detail, this gives you a self-contained example you can play with.

 [canvas]: https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/canvas
 [anime_js]: https://animejs.com